 The whole display is framed into a finely crafted 39 mm rose gold case with fluted middle part and a pair of sapphire crystals both at the front and on the back.

-As far as I understand, Breguet doesn’t plan to limit the 7337’s production: when you price a watch like a Mercedes SUV, the limits are set naturally by the invisible hand of the market.
+As far as I understand, Breguet doesn’t plan to limit the 7337’s production: when you price a watch like a Mercedes SUV (even if not a fully loaded one,) the limits are set pretty naturally by the invisible hand of the market.

 Breguet Classique 7337 in Rose Gold watch specification